rise-lang/mlir-doc/README.md

 ### Lowering to imperative

 Lowering rise code (everything within rise.fun) to imperative is accomplished with the `riseToImperative` pass of `mlir-opt`.

-This brings us from the functional lambda calculus representation of mlir to an imperative representation, which for us right now means a mixture of the std, loop and linalg dialects.
+This brings us from the functional lambda calculus representation of rise to an imperative representation, which for us right now means a mixture of the std, loop and linalg dialects.

 Leveraging the existing passes in MLIR, we can emit the llvm IR dialect by executing the passes: `mlir-opt -convert-rise-to-imperative -convert-linalg-to-loops -convert-loop-to-std -convert-std-to-llvm`